ajan890/Notes/LING 1/Week 4.md

   * Dialects of English differ in their phonetic inventories.<br>
   * Dialects of English differ in "rules" they apply to sounds.<br>
   * Aspiration of word-initial voiceless stops exists in American English, but not in Indian English.<br>
+* We characterize vowels using a different set of features than for consonants.
+* Vowels:
+  * Tongue Position: frontness/backness
+  * Tongue Height: high/mid/low
+  * Tenseness: tense/lax
+  * Lip Rounding: rounded/unrounded
+* Using these features, we could get a handle on differences across dialects.
+For example, some English dialects do not have a low, back, round, lax vowel [ɔ].
+* Using these features, we could also understand exactly how to discuss vowel differences between languages, like English vs. Estonian.
+  * We also saw that using the phonetic features was central to the concept of natural class.
+  * We can use natural class to understand processes like
+  * Canadian Raising.
+    * Crucially, Canadian Raising is a rule-governed process and we determined when it occurs.
+* Part of the speaker's knowledge of language must include knowledge of phonetic features of consonants and vowels.